9 Hidden Features on Cruise Ships You Had No Idea Existed

 The walls are magnetic

-Many people don't know that the walls of your cruise ship cabin are magnetic.
+Many people don’t know that the walls of your cruise ship cabin are magnetic.
 Bring some magnets the next time you hit the open seas to hang up your schedule or any other papers the cruise line might give you.
 If you have a lot of people in your room, you can even hang up a shower curtain to create some privacy.
-These cruises have crazy cool amenities.
+Hanging clutter also keeps your room cleaner, which allows your steward to tidy up more easily!
+You don’t have to clean on your vacation, but being super messy is one of the things polite people never do on cruises.

-Flavio Serreti, former cruise ship reservations manager, says that many cruise ships have hidden pools and bars for crew members because they aren't allowed to socialize with guests when they're not working.
+Flavio Serreti, former cruise ship reservations manager, says that many cruise ships have hidden pools and bars for crew members because they aren’t allowed to socialize with guests when they’re not working.
+In fact, there can be decks and decks just for accommodating and entertaining crew members that paying guests will never see.
 Having a pool away from the guests can be a good thing after dealing with some of the craziest things cruise ship employees have seen onboard.

 A secret guard rail

 If your room has bunk beds, look for the hidden guard rail to keep you from falling while you sleep at night.
-"If your top bunk bed appears to have no rail, lift up the mattress and you’ll find the rail hidden underneath," says Jenni Fielding who has worked in the cruise industry since 2015.
-"Sometimes, the rail has a large gap in the middle, meaning that children can still fall out.
-If this is the case, just ask your room steward for an extra rail and they will bring an extra piece that goes in the space."
+“If your top bunk bed appears to have no rail, lift up the mattress and you’ll find the rail hidden underneath,” says Jenni Fielding, a blogger who has worked in the cruise industry since 2015.
+“Sometimes, the rail has a large gap in the middle, meaning that children can still fall out.
+If this is the case, just ask your room steward for an extra rail and they will bring an extra piece that goes in the space.”
+Other cruisers recommend using pool noodles or rolling up towels and placing them under the sheet to give kids a bumpy reminder.
+We tallied the votes to find 2020’s most trusted cruise line in America.

 There’s probably hidden storage in your cabin

 One of the most difficult parts about going on a cruise is finding a place to store all of your clothes and toiletries in your tiny room.
 Cabin designers know this is an issue and often add extra storage behind a mirror, under the bed, or in an ottoman.
-Ask your cabin steward for a tour of your room if you can't find any extra storage.
-This is why cruise ships are always white.
+You can even find USB charging ports behind your cruise cabin television.
+Ask your cabin steward for a tour of your room if you can’t find any extra storage.
+While you’re at it, ask them for a robe, too, says Camosse.
+Keeping warm is one of the best ways to avoid getting sick on a cruise.

-This certainly isn't a hidden benefit, but many cruise ships have a morgue on board.
-"Most large ships have a designated morgue in case of any deaths.
-The bodies are held here until the ship next reaches a suitable port," says Serreti.
-"Death is more common than you would think, due to the demographics of cruises consisting mainly of elderly people."
-Now learn about these hidden features on airplanes you had no idea existed.
+This certainly isn’t a hidden benefit, but cruise ships are legally required to have a morgue on board.
+“Most large ships have a designated morgue in case of any deaths.
+The bodies are held here until the ship next reaches a suitable port,” says Serreti.
+“Death is more common than you would think, due to the demographics of cruises consisting mainly of elderly people.”
+It’s best to be prepared, especially during these times.
+Here’s exactly what happens if you get sick on a cruise.